hannajas/WP1-grotenete-analysis/README.md

 ### Scripts

+Explorative data-analysis
 * `/importing_data:` Making use of the wateRinfo package and save the data at `/raw`
 * `/exploration_env_variables:` making some figures of the environmental data and do the preprocessing
 * `/visualisation:`
     + `create_eel_track_env_var_plot.R:` Each eel its trajectory plotted together with an environmental variable
     + `Figures_for_presentations.R:` Additional figures for presenations
 Sequence of processing:
-* `calculate_speed.R:` calulate the alterantive speed by incorporating the residence times at the receivers in the swimtime
+* `preprocessing_INBO_data.R:` o.a.calulate the alterantive speed by incorporating the residence times at the receivers in the swimtime
     + `\src\calculate_speed_function.R:` function to calculate the speed for a dataframe with data from one eel
 * `link_env_variables.R:` linking the environmental variables with the telemetry data